Tennessee vs. Kentucky NCAA Football Odds, Plays and Insights | November 6, 2021

 - Tennessee is 3-4 against the spread and 4-3 overall in games when it records more than 20.8 points.

-- Tennessee is 3-5 against the spread and 4-4 overall when the team totals more than 335.5 yards.
+- Tennessee is 3-5 against the spread and 4-4 overall when the team picks up more than 335.5 yards.

-- The Volunteers have turned the ball over eight times this season, four more turnovers than the Wildcats have forced (4).
+- The Volunteers have turned the ball over four more times (8 total) than the Wildcats have forced a turnover (4) this season.

 - Find the latest spread and moneyline odds for Tennessee at SISportsbook.